 Awareness: raise interest, build trust, educate

 At this stage, your potential clients are asking questions and looking for information.
-They may be even not fully realize the problem, so not searching for a specific solution yet.
+They may even not fully realize the problem, so not searching for a specific solution yet.

 Your potential clients are becoming aware of your company.
 More likely, they found one of your blog posts in an organic search or came across a mention of your brand in the media.